amystahl19/RexLab-ITON/README.md

 ## Description

-This repository contains supplemental files and tools for the manuscript detailing the methods for inducing intraocular traumatic optic neuropathy (ITON) using a modified paintball gun system.
+This repository contains supplemental files and tools for the JoVE manuscript detailing the methods for inducing intraocular traumatic optic neuropathy (ITON) using a modified paintball gun system.
 The tools include ImageJ plug-ins, LabVIEW virtual instrument files, and recipes for preparing necessary solutions.

 ## Table of Contents